Flexible Virtualization Benefit

 Suppose you have subscription licenses or licenses with active Software Assurance.
 In that case, you have a right to ask your services provider to bring those licenses to their data centre and use them in any hosted environment: shared (multi-tenant) or dedicated (single-tenant).

 There is no limit on the type of environment.
-Both shared and dedicated environments are included.
+Shared and dedicated environments are included.

 All Microsoft software available as subscriptions or licenses with Software Assurance is included.